What is Idiopathic Epilepsy?

-Compatible age, normal physical examination, normal neurologic examination, and normal bloodwork are the minimum requirements for a presumptive diagnosis of IE. Ideally, a complete blood count (CBC), full chemistry panel with electrolytes, bile acid profile, and a urine test (urinalysis) are recommended.
+During a diagnosis of IE, a veterinary specialist will consider the animal’s age, and conduct normal physical and neurological examinations along with standard blood work.
+A complete blood count (CBC), full chemistry panel with electrolytes, bile acid profile, and urine test (urinalysis) are recommended.

-More definitive testing includes an MRI of the brain and collection of spinal fluid.
-These tests should both be normal in a dog or cat with IE. Abnormalities in an MRI or spinal fluid test suggest that there is an underlying disorder affecting the nervous system leading to the seizure.
+If results are inconclusive, more definitive testing such as an MRI of the brain or a collection of spinal fluid may be necessary.
+Abnormalities in either test suggest there is an underlying disorder affecting the nervous system, which may be causing the seizure.

-Appropriate monitoring of anticonvulsant serum concentrations is of utmost importance when managing epileptics.
-This allows the veterinarian to make appropriate changes to dosing to help maximize seizure control and minimize side effects.
-Failure to perform adequate monitoring is the most common reason for treatment failure in epileptic dogs.
+Proper monitoring of anticonvulsant medication is very important when managing an animal with epilepsy.
+This allows the veterinarian to make changes to dosing in order to help maximize seizure control and minimize side effects.
+A lack of adequate monitoring is the most common reason for treatment failure in epileptic dogs.

-Seizure frequency and severity can greatly impact quality of life for animals and thus is a significant factor in determining prognosis.
-If seizure activity is greatly reduced with medication and the medication is well-tolerated, the prognosis for a long life is generally good.
-If seizures continue to occur regularly despite appropriate medications, not only will quality of life be an issue, but brain damage or death from ongoing seizure activity may occur.
+The severity and frequency of a seizure can greatly impact the quality of life for an animal.
+If seizures continue to occur regularly despite appropriate medications, brain damage or death from ongoing seizure activity may occur.

 If you have concerns about your dog or cat and need to locate a board-certified internal medicine veterinarian such as a neurologist, use the VetSpecialists.com search tool on the website’s homepage.
 The tool allows you to search for a veterinary specialist, select the type of animal based on your location by zip code or city name.
 Contact the hospital of your choice to discuss your pet’s symptoms, and to review whether there is a need for a referral from your primary care veterinarian.